North Sydney Bears

 The club was established in 1908, making it one of the original founding members of the New South Wales Rugby Football League, and one of Australia's first rugby league football clubs.
-North Sydney continued competing with some success in the first half of the 20th century in the NSWRL, and through the ARL and NRL premierships until the club merged with Manly-Warringah Sea Eagles to form the Northern Eagles for the 2000 season.
-The merged club lasted only until 2002 when it split again, with the Bears not returning to first grade and being represented in the NSWRL competition, the second-tier rugby league competition, where the Bears continue to play today.
+They continued competing with some success in the first half of the 20th century in the NSWRL, and through the ARL and NRL premierships until the club created a joint venture with Manly Warringah Sea Eagles to form the Northern Eagles for the 2000 season.
+The partnership only lasted until 2001, when the licence reverted to the Manly Warringah Sea Eagles, although 2002 was played under the Northern Eagles name, with the Bears not returning to first grade and being represented in the NSWRL competition, the second-tier rugby league competition, where they continue to play today.
+The North Sydney club also field teams in the Harold Matthews Cup and SG Ball competitions.

-North Sydney was in a partnership with South Sydney serving as Souths' reserve grade side from 2007 until the agreement ended in 2018.
-In total, 247 players who had been affiliated with Souths played with Norths in The Intrust Super Premiership NSW.
-Until the end of season 2009, Souths were coached by the Bears' record-breaking top points scorer, Jason Taylor.
-In September 2018, North Sydney announced that it had signed a 5-year deal to become the Sydney Roosters feeder club and reserve grade side with Taylor returning to the club as head coach.
+North Sydney has had a partnership with many top-tier teams during their absence from the peak body competition, from South Sydney, the Sydney Roosters, and to most recently, the Melbourne Storm.

+There had been on-going bids to resurrect the club in the NRL as either The Bears in Sydney, or as the Central Coast Bears, based at Gosford.
+However, in April 2025, after initially putting negotiations on hold, the NRL entered negotiations with the Government of Western Australia, and on 8 May 2025, an agreement was reached to admit the Bears into the competition in 2027 as the Perth Bears.
+The North Sydney Bears are expected to keep their headquarters in Cammeray.